 IT Request for Proposals: RFP templates

-When making large IT purchases, it's essential to engage with the RPF process to ensure that you get a quality outcome.
-Looking for IT solutions is a common scenario amongst businesses that can be quite tricky.
-This is, not only because of the wide range of options out there, but also because of the large amount of technical language involved.
+Looking for IT solutions is a common scenario among businesses, but it can be quite tricky.
+This is not only because of the wide range of options out there but also because of the large amount of technical language involved.
+With large IT purchases, the stakes are high, so having a good RPF process to rely on will give you peace of mind.

 Two major IT procurement examples are ITSM tools and ITAM tools, so let's look at each in more detail.
 We have included some of the basic information your RFP document should include if you're looking to acquire one of these tools.